Understanding The Physical Symptoms Of An Anxiety Attack

 Getting help for anxiety attacks and panic attacks

 Treatment for anxiety disorders typically involves psychotherapy, medication, or a combination of both.
-Therapy can help a participant develop healthy coping mechanisms, address a potential comorbid condition, and identify triggers that may cause or worsen anxiety.
+Therapy can help a participant develop healthy coping mechanisms, address a potential comorbid condition, and identify trauma triggers that may cause or worsen anxiety.

-Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed drugs for anxiety.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed medications for anxiety.
 SSRIs may be utilized alongside benzodiazepines.
 As described by the Anxiety and Depression Association of America, benzodiazepines are anti-anxiety medications that are “highly effective in promoting relaxation and reducing muscular tension and other physical symptoms of anxiety.”
 However, they can also cause side effects and, in extreme cases, dependence, so they are usually prescribed for short-term treatment.
 Always consult with a healthcare professional prior to starting or stopping any medication.

-Many doctors prescribe medication to help people cope with anxiety attack symptoms, but research generally shows that cognitive behavioral therapy is the best treatment for anxiety disorders.
+Many doctors prescribe medication to help people cope with anxiety attack symptoms, but research generally shows that cognitive-behavioral therapy is the best treatment for anxiety disorders.
 Never start or stop any form of medication without the guidance of a licensed medical professional.

 Going to therapy

 A licensed therapist can help you learn about your anxiety, how to cope with it, and how to lessen the severity of anxiety attacks or potentially avoid them altogether.
-Cognitive behavioral therapy (CBT) tends to be an especially common form of treatment.
+Cognitive-behavioral therapy (CBT) tends to be an especially common form of treatment.
 According to the Anxiety and Depression Association, CBT is a “well-established, highly effective, and lasting treatment.”

 CBT is based on a few core principles: that psychological problems are usually partially based on unhelpful ways of thinking and learned patterns of unhelpful behavior and that people with psychological problems can learn better ways of coping with them.